The Importance of Background Checks

 1. Criminal background check: This type of check verifies whether a job candidate has a criminal record, including arrests, convictions, and pending charges.
 Employers use this information to assess the candidate's trustworthiness and suitability for the job.

-See also Demystifying Background Check Findings: What You Need to Know
+See also Understanding Background Check Reports: What Employers and Employees Should Know

 2. Employment verification: This check confirms the job candidate's past employment history, including job titles, dates of employment, and reasons for leaving previous positions.
 Employers use this information to verify the candidate's work experience and evaluate their qualifications for the job.